-Uniqueness is an essential quality to be sought in new names.
+Uniqueness is an essential quality to be sought in new names to assist with emergency services provisions.

 Duplication of Road names must be avoided within the Suburb, adjoining Suburb, and within a 10-kilometre radius.

 Suburb names must not be duplicated within Australia.